scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## TRC Signature Syntax {#signed-format}

-A TRC contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.

-Each TRC is digitally signed using the Cryptographic Message Syntax (CMS).
+To guarantee the integrity and authenticity of the distributed trust anchors, each TRC is digitally signed using the Cryptographic Message Syntax (CMS).
 The signed TRC payload uses the CMS signed-data content type as specified in Section 5 of {{RFC5652}}, and is encapsulated in a CMS `ContentInfo` element, as defined in Section 3 of {{RFC5652}}.

+For signature calculation, the data that is to be signed is encoded using ASN.1 distinguished encoding rules (DER) {{X.690}}.

 ### SCION-specific rules